NixOS/rfcs/rfcs/0035-default-name-from-pname.md

 example: `python2.7-setuptools-40.2.0`), it might be better to use `lib.strings.hasSuffix` here instead of `(==)`.

-`git cherry-pick`-ing these three commits (keeping the mentioned caviats in mind) should be sufficient to get this RFC implemented.
+`git cherry-pick`-ing these three commits (keeping the mentioned caveats in mind) should be sufficient to get this RFC implemented.
 It is discouraged to continue on the original PR, since a lot of it has gone out of date since.